MishaTikh/MuJoCo-Anisotropic-Joint/README.md

 # MuJoCo Plugin: Advanced Anisotropic Ball Joint

-This repository contains a high-performance C-based engine plugin for MuJoCo that implements an advanced, anisotropic ball joint.
+This repository contains a C-based engine plugin for MuJoCo that implements an advanced, anisotropic ball joint.
 It is designed for high-fidelity simulations of complex flexible bodies, such as medical catheters, robotic arms, or other objects where bending and twisting behaviors are not uniform.

 ## 1. Overview

 This plugin extends MuJoCo's physics capabilities by providing a custom joint type that can be attached to any `ball` joint in an MJCF model.
 It replaces the joint's default physics with a custom force model that includes several advanced features, allowing for more realistic and nuanced simulations.

-The plugin is implemented as a self-contained C library that is loaded by MuJoCo at runtime, ensuring native performance and stability.

 ## 2. Features